VeIskar/Python-space-shooter-game/README.md

 Game project in python inspired by the "Space Invaders" game

-This my another game project inspired by the old aracade Shoot 'em up up games.
+This is my another game project.
+This one is inspired by the old aracade Shoot 'em up up games.